AksharaaSharmaa/Ganga_Riverwater_Quality_Monitoring_SIH_2024/README.md

 ## 🙏 Acknowledgements

-*We extend our sincere gratitude to:*
+*I extend our sincere gratitude to:*

 Ministry of Jal Shakti, Government of India • Central Water Commission • National Mission for Clean Ganga • GemStat • MeteoStat